Full coverage on a car insurance policy typically includes comprehensive and collision insurance, in addition to liability coverage.

 Liability insurance is insurance for the other party’s car.
 You only need to submit a liability insurance claim if you are at fault for causing damage to another person’s physical being or personal property.
 Liability covers damage to a victim’s car/property, and it covers bodily injury or death.

 Collision car insurance will cover damage to your car, whether your car was hit or if it hit someone else.
 Almost any impact is covered by collision, including a bicyclist running into your car.
-An exception to this coverage is if your car collides with an animal, which is covered by comprehensive insurance.
+An exception to this coverage is if your vehicle collides with an animal, which is covered by comprehensive insurance.

 Comprehensive car insurance covers the majority of non-collision type incidents, such as your car getting struck by lightning or a window getting smashed by vandals.

-Since liability only covers the other person’s car, collision and comprehensive are needed to cover damage caused to your own car.
+Since liability only covers the other person’s car, collision and comprehensive are needed to cover damage caused to your car.
 Thus, buying liability, collision, and comprehensive is often termed full coverage.

 Free Car Insurance Comparison